ys/bonjour/content/_index.md

 rows: 3
 ---

 A freelance **documentary style photographer** for business, product & lifestyle photography.
 Based in Finistère, France.
-I am available worldwide.
 I love to capture the beautiful, ordinary details of daily life.
 I often wander with a camera, a pencil and a small notebook.